home-assistant/home-assistant.io/source/_integrations/rtsp_to_webrtc.markdown

 ha_domain: rtsp_to_webrtc
 ---

-The `rtsp_to_webrtc` integration allows other integrations to provide WebRTC live streams.
+The `rtsp_to_webrtc` integration registers with `camera` to provide WebRTC live streams for any RTSP camera.
 The integration initiates a connection to a [RTSPtoWebRTC](https://github.com/deepch/RTSPtoWebRTC) proxy server that converts an RTSP stream to a WebRTC stream.

-Other integrations may use `rtsp_to_webrtc` with a `camera` to make WebRTC streams available in the fronted.
-This integration does not add any camera devices itself.

 ## Configuration